Ashley Lane (boxer): Professional career

 In his next fight he suffered his second consecutive defeat and the sixth of his career, losing by seventh-round TKO to Ryan Farrag for the vacant English bantamweight title on 13 December 2014 at the Hillsborough Leisure Centre in Sheffield.
 He came back from defeat to capture the vacant Midlands Area bantamweight title by defeating Brett Fidoe via PTS on 27 March 2015 at the City Academy Sports Centre in Bristol, before failing in his second attempt for the vacant English title, losing to Jason Cunningham via ten-round unanimous decision (UD) on 27 February 2016 at the Doncaster Dome.

 Six fights later – with four wins and one loss – he fought Michael Ramabeletsa on 23 September 2017 in a rematch of their 2012 bout, in which Ramabeletsa won, for the vacant Commonwealth super-bantamweight title.
 Lane got his revenge over Ramabeletsa, winning by UD to capture the Commonwealth title at the PlayFootball Arena in Swindon.
 The judges scorecards reading 117–112, 116–112 and 116–113.
 After two PTS wins in non-title fights, he faced British super-bantamweight champion, Brad Foster, on 18 May 2019 at the Lamex Stadium in Stevenage.
 After being knocked down once in the first round and again in the twelfth, Lane lost by TKO after the referee called a halt to the contest with just two seconds remaining of the final round.

+Lane won the vacant English bantamweight title when his opponent, Jordan Purkiss, retired at the end of the seventh round of their fight in Brentwood on 17 June 2022.
+In his next bout, he faced Chris Bourke for the vacant British and Commonwealth bantamweight titles at York Hall in London on 22 March 2024, winning via stoppage in the sixth round.
+Lane lost the titles in his first defense against Andrew Cain at Resorts World Arena in Birmingham on 20 July 2024.
+The fight was halted in the fifth round after he was knocked to the canvas twice.